MEET Your

 I also had some health issues I was recovering from.
 Up until this time, I was very much an indoor girl.
 I needed to find a way to get outdoors, and I landed on hiking.
 This was another one of those defining moments in my life.
 I fell in love with hiking and the outdoors, and I started photographing my adventures and the beauty I found in nature.

 Taking photos of nature became part of how I saw the Lord’s goodness in my life.
-Even though I had been taking photos since I was in my early teens, it wasn’t until this time that I began to hone my skills as a photographer.
+Even though I had been taking photos since my early teens, it wasn’t until this time that I began to hone my skills as a photographer.

 Then, in 2022, a friend announced her elopement on Facebook

 They had gotten married in the North Cascades, and it was the first time I had ever seen wedding photos that took my breath away.
-They had an elopement because of some family dynamics that would have made a traditional wedding awkward, plus it just fit the two of them so much better.
+They eloped because of some family dynamics that would have made a traditional wedding awkward, and it just fit the two of them so much better.

-I remember seeing those photos and feeling like that was what I had been waiting for.
+I remember seeing those photos and feeling a nudging from the Lord that this was what I had been waiting for.
+This was what I was supposed to do.

-I spent the next few weeks Googling “adventure elopements,” which led me to the path of becoming an adventure elopement photographer myself.
+I spent the next few weeks Googling “adventure elopements,” which led me to become obsessed with elopements and eventually become the adventure elopement photographer I am today.

 Now, several years into being an elopement photographer, I consider myself incredibly blessed to call this my job.